AhsenTahir/Jarvis-Ai/README.md

 - **News Fetching**: Stay updated with the latest headlines across different categories.(data is fetched from news api)
 - **Music Playback**: Play your favorite songs or discover new music effortlessly.
-- **Google Search**: Quickly find information on any topic with voice commands.(using Gemini api) -**Website automation**: say it to "open xyz website" and it will open it to your browser.
+- **Google Search**: Quickly find information on any topic with voice commands.(using Gemini api)
+- **Website automation**: say it to "open xyz website" and it will open it to your browser.

 ## Features